 Benton Hot Springs, California

 Benton Hot Springs, California.

-Is Benton Hot Springs clothing optional?
+When is Benton Hot Springs open?

-Are pets allowed at Benton Hot Springs, California?
+Are pets allowed at Benton Hot Springs?

+Benton Hot Springs, California